Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/secret_manager-kv2-api/guide.en-gb.md

 A secret is a collection of one or more key-value pairs grouped within a version.
 Each modification of a secret creates a new version of that secret, allowing you to go back in the history of changes to the secret.

-The REST APIs are one of the two API sets offered by the Secret Manager, along with the [REST API](/pages/manage_and_operate/secret_manager/secret_manager-rest-api).
+The Hashicorp Vault compliant APIs are one of the two API sets offered by the Secret Manager, along with the [REST API](/pages/manage_and_operate/secret_manager/secret_manager-rest-api).
 They are designed to be similar to Hashicorp Vault APIs to ensure compatibility with applications already compatible with Hashicorp Vault.

 ### Contacting the KMS